susconnor/Active-Directory-Domain-Services-Tutorial/README.md

 ![log in screen](AD-images/s17.png)

 ## Creating Users Using PowerShell
-Next we will create five users, this time using the command line.
+Next, we will create five users, this time using the command line.
 I've provided a PowerShell script with five names hard coded.

 ```powershell
 $PASSWORD_FOR_USERS = Read-Host "Enter default password" -AsSecureString